rgiosa10/Emissions-by-Country/README.md

 <br>

 Overall, the team was able to limit the amount of merge conflicts by working on independent notebooks and assigning different tasks (e.g. Each focused on constructing specific dimension and fact tables, etc.).
+One challenge we came across was setting up a BigQuery project and granting access to each user, this was a great learning experience for the team as we set up Service Accounts with authorization keys for each user.

 ## Setup/Installation Requirements